Appeals and Post Conviction

 An appeal from a criminal conviction or a post-conviction motion is often an individual’s hope to gain their freedom.
 Sometimes, it’s the difference between life and death.
 A criminal appeal is similar to a civil appeal in many procedural ways.
-But the main issues that come up in criminal appeals are pre-trial rulings by the trial judge that denied the Defendant a fair trial, errors in jury selection by the trial judge and errors in jury instructions by the trial judge.
-It’s critical that both an appellate lawyer has trial experience so they can easily identify those issues in the pre-trial hearing and trial transcripts to determine what went wrong.
+But the main issues that come up in criminal appeals are pre-trial rulings by the trial judge that denied the Defendant a fair trial and errors in jury selection or instruction by the trial judge.
+It’s critical that an appellate lawyer has trial experience so they can easily identify those issues in the pre-trial hearing and trial transcripts to determine what went wrong.
 Judges are not infallible and they often make incorrect rulings.
 This is especially true on the trial level.
 Great trial lawyers make great appellate lawyers and vice-versa.
+Find out how the Kirlew Law Firm can help you in the appeals process or post-conviction.

 An appeal is a judicial proceeding where a litigant or defendant can seek to reverse a ruling by a trial judge or a verdict entered by a jury.
 Almost always, appeals center on some decision made by the trial judge that denied the Defendant a fair trial or prejudiced the Defendant in such a way it was impossible for him to receive a fair trial.
 Rarely, the appellate courts will take a look at factual findings made by the trial court and render a ruling.
 After every conviction in a criminal case, the defendant has the right to an automatic direct appeal.

-Ineffective assistant of counsel is often the remedy used to seek relief in a post-conviction hearing.
+Ineffective assistance of counsel is often the remedy used to seek relief in a post-conviction hearing.
 The argument is that the trial lawyer was so derelict and ineffective in their duties, that the Defendant was denied a fair trial through no fault of their own.
 Hiring a quality trial attorney is the best way to avoid a wrongful conviction.
 But too often, bad lawyers get complicated cases and do a horrible job for their clients.
-That is where a quality Miami Post-Conviction Attorney can come in and right that wrong.
+That is where a quality Miami Post-Conviction Attorney, such as the Kirlew Law Firm, can come in and right that wrong.

 Newly discovered evidence is the second most common way to seek a new trial for a wrongfully convicted and sentenced Defendant.
 The standard is “the evidence could not have reasonably been discovered at the time of the trial through the exercise of due diligence”.
 You often see this in DNA exoneration cases where some piece of evidence that wasn’t tested proves the Defendant did not commit the crime.
 You also see it in circumstances of witness recantation, witness collusion or failure to identify and list exculpatory eye witnesses.